Which Banks Offer Tenancy by the Entirety?

 What to Do If Your Bank Doesn’t Allow TBE

-If your bank explicitly disclaims tenancy by the entirety, you have two practical options.
+A married couple whose bank explicitly disclaims tenancy by the entirety has two practical options.
 The first is to open a new joint account at a bank that does allow TBE and transfer the funds.
 Chase, Bank of America, and most Florida credit unions are reliable choices.
-For high-yield savings, Synchrony Bank is the safest option because its deposit agreement explicitly recognizes TBE for married couples in states that allow it.
-The second option is to contact your bank and ask whether a TBE designation can be added to the existing account.
-Some banks, like Regions, will allow it if specifically requested.
+For high-yield savings, Synchrony Bank is the safest option because its deposit agreement explicitly recognizes TBE.

-Do not assume that simply being married and having a joint account means the account is protected.
-Review your bank’s deposit agreement and signature card.
-If TBE was an option and you selected something else, or if the agreement expressly disclaims TBE, the account may not be exempt from your individual creditors.
+Simply being married and having a joint account does not guarantee protection.
+Reviewing the bank’s deposit agreement and signature card is essential.
+If TBE was an option and the couple selected something else, or if the agreement expressly disclaims TBE, the account may not be exempt from an individual spouse’s creditors.